Research to Prevent and Treat Disease | PCOM South Georgia

 • Assess ongoing research activities at the 11 colleges and universities within a 50-mile radius of Moultrie.

-• Invite faculty and students to campus for research related events, including speakers, poster sessions and capstone project presentations.
+• Invite faculty and students from other colleges and universities to campus for research related events, including seminars, poster sessions and capstone project presentations.

 Commission on Osteopathic College Accreditation (COCA)